merge-api/merge-hris-java/docs/EmployeesApi.md

     OffsetDateTime createdBefore = OffsetDateTime.now(); // OffsetDateTime | If provided, will only return objects created before this datetime.
     String cursor = "cD0yMDIxLTAxLTA2KzAzJTNBMjQlM0E1My40MzQzMjYlMkIwMCUzQTAw"; // String | The pagination cursor value.
     Boolean includeRemoteData = true; // Boolean | Whether to include the original data Merge fetched from the third-party to produce these models.
+    Boolean includeSensitiveFields = true; // Boolean | Whether to include sensetive fields (such as social security numbers) in the response.
     String managerId = "managerId_example"; // String | If provided, will only return employees for this manager.
     OffsetDateTime modifiedAfter = OffsetDateTime.now(); // OffsetDateTime | If provided, will only return objects modified after this datetime.
     OffsetDateTime modifiedBefore = OffsetDateTime.now(); // OffsetDateTime | If provided, will only return objects modified before this datetime.